harry-uglow/Curriculum-Reinforcement-Learning/README.md

 ![](imgs/dish_rack_sim.gif)
 - Reaching a point in space by moving over a wall
 ![](imgs/ROW_success.gif)
-- Moving a mug from one shelf to a higher one.
+- Moving a mug from one shelf to a higher one
 ![](imgs/shelf_stack.gif)

 # Method details